HarishFulara07/BookMyBus-EVS/README.md

 # BookMyBus-EVS
-Website as per part of our EVS project made in Django (Python)
+Website as per part of our EVS project made in Django (Python).

 The web-app has following functionalities :-